terraform-ibm-modules/terraform-ibm-transit-gateway/examples/basic/README.md

-# Example basic Transit Gateway
+# Example basic transit gateway

 This example illustrates how to provision a transit gateway and configure multiple connections to it.
-The defaults create a transit gateway without any connection.
+The default settings create a transit gateway without any connections.